-Contact the Jefferson County 4-H Coordinator at firstname.lastname@example.org or 360-379-5610 x208 to get connected with a club or project that meets your needs and interests.
+Contact Jefferson County 4-H at email@example.com or 360-379-5610 x208 to get connected with a club or project that meets your needs and interests.
 You can also glimpse some of our CURRENT CLUBS and contact 4-H volunteer leaders directly.
 Once you’ve found your 4-H club or project, please enroll using the 4-H Online Enrollment website.
 Here are two guides to help you through the enrollment process:

 Adults: you can apply to become a volunteer and help lead a club/project in your neighborhood or start one of your own.